A Life of Housesitting

-Trustedhousesitters is the largest and most well-known of them all.
-It’s based in our home town of Brighton in the UK and in addition, is the website that we have been with since we started out in 2012.
+TrustedHousesitters is the largest and most well-known of them all.
+It’s based in our home town of Brighton in the UK and is the website that we have been with since we started out in 2012.
 The listings are updated daily and there are housesits available all over the world.
 There are an abundance of housesits on the website.
-However, there are more housesitters, so competition can be tough.
-Membership is on the hefty side at £99.00 per year.
+Membership is £99.00 per year.

 Mindmyhouse is another long established website.
 The major advantage of this one is that at a mere $20.00 US, it is the cheapest.
 It’s easy to navigate and has an alert system so that you can be informed of a potential housesit if you are looking for one in a specific area.
 Although there are housesits all over the world featured, the majority of them are in the United States and Europe.

 HouseSitMatch consistently receives excellent reviews and the founder, Lamia and her staff provide an efficient, helpful and friendly service.
 Housesits are offered throughout the world.
 There are two levels of membership – standard is £69.00 and premium is £89.00.

 Housesitters UK is the largest website dealing with housesits specifically within the UK.
 It’s great value at only £29.00 a year and the site is well laid-out and easy to use.
 The company provide an excellent support service.